simonh1000/ftp-deploy/README.md

 var ftpDeploy = new FtpDeploy();

 var config = {
     user: "user",                   // NOTE that this was username in 1.x
     password: "password",           // optional, prompted if none given
     host: "ftp.someserver.com",
     port: 21,
     localRoot: __dirname + '/local-folder',
     remoteRoot: '/public_html/remote-folder/',
     // include: ['*', '**/*'],      // this would upload everything except dot files
     include: ['*.php', 'dist/*'],
     exclude: ['dist/**/*.map'],     // e.g. exclude sourcemaps - ** exclude: [] if nothing to exclude **
-    deleteRemote: false,              // delete ALL existing files at destination before uploading, if true
+    deleteRemote: ['/cache/*'],     // e.g. delete everything in the cache directory - ** deleteRemote: false or [] to not delete anything **
     forcePasv: true                 // Passive mode is forced (EPSV command is not sent) }